 The bigger tragedy

 Take responsibility for every aspect of your own life.
 Write down a list of everyone and everything you can blame for screwing up your life.
-It will become ridiculous very quickly.
+It will become ridiculous quickly.
 What is a bigger tragedy is that you are continuing to blame the past and now adding to the world’s misery instead of being a source of joy.

 I am not saying that this is an easy task and it does take specific tools, which are different for everyone.
 My ACE score was greater than 4.
 I first had no awareness, as I thought that this was the way everyone was raised.
 I did spend my life blaming the world for my unhappiness.
 I also thought that this was reasonable.
 My familial programming runs deep and I still find an endless number of ways to remain in a victim role.
-It is not that I am special.
-I was lucky.
 I was fortunate to have discovered methods to let me out of my mental trap.
-But now I am aware and I have lost any of my excuses.
+But I’m also aware and I have lost any of my excuses.
 So have you.
 Choose to not be a victim